2026-05-20

 Microsoft’s AI chief is warning that AI may automate most computer-based professional tasks within 12 to 18 months.

-Rohan Paul TwitterMicrosoft AI chief Mustafa Suleyman predicted AI will automate most computer-based professional tasks — documents, email, spreadsheets, code, dashboards, tickets, contracts — within 12 to 18 months [6], adding a second major-company executive voice to the near-term economic disruption forecasts also being issued publicly by Dario Amodei.
+Rohan Paul TwitterMicrosoft AI chief Mustafa Suleyman predicted AI will automate most computer-based professional tasks — documents, email, spreadsheets, code, dashboards, contracts — within 12 to 18 months [12], a specific near-term forecast that closely parallels Amodei's structural economic disruption warnings [5].

 -